danakj/Advent-of-Code-2020/JOURNAL.md

 Noteworty moments were:
 - I got to use slices, which I was just reading and learning about today.
 I understand they are like a base::Span in chromium, and super easy to use.
 - I got to use dynamic programming.
+That was exciting since I don't think I've done that since 3rd year of university!
-Ranges with .rev() make it very easy to iterate a loop backwards with indices without going out of range or messing anything up.
+- Ranges with .rev() make it very easy to iterate a loop backwards with indices without going out of range or messing anything up.
 Yay!